-MySQL EXPORT_SET function is one of the String Function, which is used to return a string using the separator, on and Off arguments, bit value and number of bits.
+MySQL EXPORT_SET function is one of the String Function, which returns a string using the separator, on and Off arguments, bit value, and the number of bits.

-In this article, we will show you, How to write MySQL String EXPORT_SET Function query to return a string using bit values and number of bits with an example.
+Let me show you how to write MySQL String EXPORT_SET Function query to return a string using bit values and number of bits with an example.

 MySQL EXPORT_SET Syntax